Athlete/athlete-api-docs/resources/workout.rst

     :run_type: Must be one of Endurance, Tempo, Slow, Interval, Group, Elevation, Race
     :duration_in_seconds: The duration of the run, in seconds.
 If the user paused during that run, that time should not be included.
     :distance_in_meters: The distance of the run in meters.
     :privacy: The privacy level for this workout.
-Options: "public", "private", "friends"
+Options: "public", "private", "friends".
+[OPTIONAL]
+    :facebook_access_token: If you provide a valid Token, this workout will be shared on facebook.
+[OPTIONAL]
     :points: An optional array of objects, each containing the following attributes:
         :lat: The latitude
         :lng: The longitude